 Repellents containing Deet are the most effective at repelling mosquitoes.
 These repellents also work well on other biting bugs such as fleas, ticks, chiggers, and flies.

-Products containing Picardin are also effective and is often used as an alternative to Deet.
+Products containing Picardin are also effective and are often used as an alternative to Deet.
 Picardin is considered less effective than Deet at repelling mosquitoes.

 They do not work on stinging bugs such as bees and wasps.
 If your child is outside for a short period of time, you can use a repellent with 10% Deet.
 For longer periods, you can use repellents with 30% Deet for little ones over six months old.